Pavkazzz/html2text/README.md

 [![License](http://badge.kloud51.com/pypi/license/html2text.png)](https://pypi.python.org/pypi/html2text/)

-html2text is a Python script that converts a page of HTML into clean, easy-to-read plain ASCII text.
+html2text-tg is a Python script that converts a page of HTML into clean, easy-to-read plain ASCII text.
 Better yet, that ASCII also happens to be valid Markdown (a text-to-HTML format).

+Markdown supported by telegram

 Usage: `html2text [(filename|url) [encoding]]`